maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

      70
      90

-This loop changes the values of the indexes:
+This loop demonstrates a key concept in the FOR/NEXT implementation:

     10 A=3
     20 FOR X=1 TO A